Frequently Asked Questions

 The most important part of foundationless beekeeping is getting the bees to build straight combs.
 Once you remove the foundations, there’s nothing stopping the bees from building in any direction they please.
-More often than not, they will build across multiple frames if you give them the chance.
+It’s not uncommon for the bees to build across multiple frames if you give them the chance.
 The result is that you will have a very hard time pulling up frames without destroying comb and angering your bees.
-You may be able to avoid this by installing comb guides.

 If the roof of your Flow Hive is leaking consider the following treatments: